arviz-devs/GSoD/2022/project_idea.md

 and multi-language (in all its meanings!) educational resource about the Bayesian workflow.
 This resource will cover the various compatible libraries that can be used to create Bayesian workflow with sample visualizations and codes.

-The goal of the project is to set up all the infrastructure for such a resource to avoid duplications like the one encountered above, and once this is achieved, guide the ArviZ educational lead so they can start writing content.
+The goal of the project is to set up all the infrastructure for such a resource to avoid duplication and to avoid serving only a subset of the users, and once this is achieved, guide the ArviZ educational lead so they can start writing content.

 ## Project’s scope